illarionov/sqlite-driver-benchmark/README.md

 # SQLite Driver Benchmarks

-This project benchmarks the performance of various implementations of [androidx.sqlite.SQLiteDriver] on Android devices using the [Android Microbenchmark] framework.
+This project benchmarks the performance of various implementations of [SQLiteDriver][androidx.sqlite.SQLiteDriver] on Android devices using the [Android Microbenchmark] framework.

+The test results are available on the [Benchmarks](https://wsoh.released.at/blog/benchmark) blog post.

 The project includes three groups of tests.
 The first group measures the performance of SQLiteDriver implementations based on native